iPhlouxMaster/FilmTracker/README.md

 - MovieListViewController: NSFetchedResultsController and UISearchController work with NSPredicate and Transient Properties;
 - SearchViewController: KVO to monitor NSManagedObjectContext, works with Search class which used to parse JSON;
 - DetailViewController and SearchResultCell: FloatRatingView to set the ratings;
-- EditTitleViewController: several pickers, NSUserDefaults to store genres and countries data
+- EditTitleViewController: several pickers, NSUserDefaults to store genres and countries settings data

 ##### Credits
 - [SWRevealViewController](https://github.com/John-Lluch/SWRevealViewController): Slide-out navigation controller.